 I shot the image of the Kirkham Motorsports roadster using a Canon EOS 50D bracketing in one-third stop increments.
 The best shot (at least the one you see here) was made at 1/50 sec at f/6.3 and ISO 800, which was one-third stop less than a “normal” exposure.

 If you enjoyed today’s blog post and would like to treat Joe to a cup of Earl Grey tea ($2.50), click here.

-Along with photographer Barry Staver, Joe is co-author of Better Available Light Digital Photograph that’s available from Amazon for $21.46 with used copies selling for five bucks.
-For some reason, the Kindle price is really high, not Barry or me.
+Along with photographer Barry Staver, Joe is co-author of Better Available Light Digital Photograph that’s available from Amazon for $21.50 with used copies starting around six bucks.
+For some reason, the Kindle price can be really high, not Barry or me.